Yrahcaz7/The-Septenary-Forest/documentation/layer-features.md

 }
 ```

-- `leftTab`: **optional**, if true, this layer will use the left tab instead of the right tab.
+- `leftTab`: **optional**.
+A boolean value.
+If true, this layer will use the left tab instead of the right tab.

-- `previousTab`: **optional**, a layer's id.
+- `previousTab`: **optional**.
+A layer's id.
 If a layer has a previousTab, the layer will always have a back arrow and pressing the back arrow on this layer will take you to the layer with this id.

-- `deactivated`: **optional**, if this is true, hasUpgrade, hasChallenge, hasAchievement, and hasMilestone will return false for things in the layer, and you will be unable to buy or click things, or gain achievements/milestones on the layer.
-You will have to disable effects of buyables, the innate layer effect, and possibly other things yourself.
+- `deactivated`: **optional**.
+A boolean value.
+If true, `hasUpgrade`, `hasMilestone`, `hasAchievement`, `hasChallenge`, and `hasBuyable` will return false for things in the layer, and you will be unable to buy or click things, or gain achievements/milestones on the layer.
+You will have to disable clickable effects, the innate layer effect, and possibly other things yourself.

 ## Custom Prestige type